jrc03c/js-text-tools/readme.md

 // hello_world
 ```

-## `stringify(value, [replacer], [space])`
+## `stringify(value, [indentation])`

 Returns `value` converted to a string.
+If a string is passed as `indentation`, then that string is used to indent each line.
+For example, passing `"  "` will use two spaces for each indentation of each line; and passing `"\t"` will use a tab for each indentation of each line.
+If no value or an empty string is passed as `indentation`, then items in lists and key-value pairs in objects won't be placed on new lines and indented.
+In that way, its functionality is somewhat similar to `JSON.stringify`.

-This function is identical to [`JSON.stringify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) with one exception: it automatically handles cyclic references by replacing each cyclic reference with the string `<reference to "/some/path">` where `"/some/path"` represents the path down through the root object to the original referent.
+This function automatically handles cyclic references by replacing each cyclic reference with the string `<reference to "/some/path">` where `"/some/path"` represents the path down through the root object to the original referent.
 Consider this object:

 ```js
 const myObj = {